1000 Series: School & Community Relations

 The Linn-Mar Booster Club will have the first right of concessions at any non-school sponsored event open to the public.

-It shall be the responsibility of the superintendent [or designee] to develop a fee schedule for the board’s approval and to develop administrative regulations regarding this policy.
+It is the responsibility of the superintendent [or designee] to develop a fee schedule for the board’s approval and to develop administrative regulations regarding this policy.

 Adopted: 4/71